CODeRUS/GyverLampCpp/README.md

 ## Configuration

-src/MyMatrix.cpp - change led pin here
+Copy platformio_override_sample.ini to platformio_override.ini.
+Change value of `build_flags = -DLED_PIN=5` from 5 to pin you want to use.
+Otherwise default pin will be used: GPIO15 for sonoff boards, GPIO13 for esp32, D4 for nodemcu ones.

-src/EffectsManager.cpp - comment out unused effects here
+src/EffectsManager.cpp - comment out unused effects here.
+Comment out incudes at top and RegisterEffect from bottom of file.

 data/effects.json - default options for effects